swinnenteam/LipidQMap/README.md

 LipidQMap is open to contributions, let us know if you want to contribute!

 LipidQMap is created with Python 3.12.
-Useful utility functions to set up the project and get started can be found in the project Makefile (the Makefile was made for MacOS, some of the commands such as creating a virtual env are platform specific and should be adapted for Windows).
-In Visual Studio Code, open the project directory and in the terminal simply type: `make setup`  to create a virtual environment and install the required packages.
+Useful utility functions to set up the project and get started can be found in the project Makefile (for MacOS) and build-windows.ps1 for Windows.
+For Mac In Visual Studio Code, open the project directory and in the terminal simply type: `make setup`  to create a virtual environment and install the required packages.
 Type `make run` to run the application.
 Consult the Makefile for other useful functions.
+For Windows, use `.\build-windows.ps1 setup` to create a virtual environment and install the required packages, use `.\build-windows.ps1` run to run the application.
 For linting we use Black, with settings configured in the pyproject.toml.

 The GUI was created in Qt (PySide 6) using Qt Designer.
 If the project has been setup as instructed above with the virtual environment and dependencies installed, the designer program can be found in the the project folder under: `app/venv/lib/python3.12/site-packages/PySide6/Designer`.
 The Qt Designer .ui files are located in `app/resources/views/`, after edits have been made to these ui files, they have to be converted to python files in `app/generated/` using Pyside's pyside6-uic.
 This can be done with the Makefile command `make ui`.
 If additional resource files are added to the GUI (images, icons) the `make res` command needs to be ran as well.

-PyInstaller is used to package the app, use `make build`.
+PyInstaller is used to package the app, use `make mac-build` or a standard build `make mac-all` for a complete build with code signing and notarization.

-## Authors and acknowledgment

-TODO

-## License

-TODO
+Use `.\build-windows.ps1 win-build` on Windows.